 Cocktail Hour at The Mint Bar

-The Mint Bar prides themselves on their extensive wine list from Vinoteca by Pullman.
+The Mint Bar prides itself on its extensive wine list from Vinoteca by Pullman.
 Enjoy happy hour ‘buy one get one free” cocktail, beer or house wine whilst enjoying tapas or a meal off their menu.

 La Cheminee is the french word for a chimney.
 As you arrive at the Pullman Hanoi Hotel you cannot miss the chimney which was part of a brick factory that was built in 1920 on the current site of the hotel.
 The Cat Linh Chimney from the 1920s to 1980s was the highest landmark in Hanoi.
 During the hotel’s construction in 1990, they decided to keep the chimney as part of Hanoi’s history.

 You can now download our itinerary article onto an App and take the article with all our tips with you offline as you wander Hanoi.
 Just like having your own tour guide with you.
-Click the banner below.
+Click the banner below to find out what to see in Hanoi.

 Check out our video on A Weekend Hanoi Itinerary: